 Safety, Opportunity, Attitude & Responsibility (S.O.A.R) which was previously known as Life Wings ™ was an initiative originally started at Nicklaus Children's Hospital in 2009 to improve patient safety.

 The emphasis of this program is enhancing communication, developing checklists to ensure standardization of processes (eliminating as much human error opportunities as possible) and creating enhanced teamwork among all staff members, ultimately improving patient safety.

 Horizon Nurse Residency Program

 In 2010, Nicklaus Children’s Hospital created the Horizon Nurse Residency Program, an ANCC accredited evidence-based nurse residency program for new graduate nurses.
-In 2014, the Horizon Nurse Residency Program was reformatted to include an extensive orientation which allows the nurses to effectively transition into their new role as a registered nurse in an acute care pediatric setting.
-Training consists of didactic classes, skill training, simulation labs, unit specific training with a preceptor, and self-directed computer modules.
+In 2014, the Horizon Nurse Residency Program was reformatted to include an extensive orientation that allows nurses to effectively transition into their new role as a registered nurse in an acute care pediatric setting.
+Training consists of didactic classes, skill training, simulation labs, unit-specific training with a preceptor, and self-directed computer modules.
 The program offers training within hospital units including the ICU setting, hematology-oncology, Emergency Department, and the ICU Float Pool, with the duration varying by unit of hire.
-The Horizon Nurse Residency Program prepares graduate nurses in every way possible in order to create a competent and happy workforce.
+The Horizon Nurse Residency Program prepares graduate nurses in every way possible to create a competent and happy workforce.

 Transitional Nursing Program